A-m-anuel/ai-security-scanner/CONTRIBUTING.md

-First off, thank you for considering contributing to AI Secure Code Review CLI!
+Thank you for considering contributing to AI Secure Code Review CLI!

 Reporting Bugs
 - Use the issue tracker to report bugs